 - 1/3 c instant butterscotch pudding mix

 - Dissolve yeast in a large bowl with ½ cup warm water.
 Add eggs, shortening, pumpkin, milk, sugars, pudding mixes, salt and 6 cups flour.
 Beat until smooth.
 Slowly stir in up to 1 more cup of flour until soft dough forms.
 (Dough will be sticky).

 - Spread ½ cup flour on a flat surface.
 Knead dough for 6-8 minutes, until smooth and elastic.
 Place in a greased bowl, turning to grease top.
 Cover and place in a warm spot.
 Let rise for about 1 hour or until doubled in size.

 - Punch dough down and divide in half.
 Roll each into a 12x8 rectangle.
 Brush with melted butter.
-Mix together your brown sugar and cinnamon; sprinkle over dough.
+Mix together your brown sugar and pumpkin pie spice; sprinkle over dough.

 - Start rolling with a long side (jelly-roll style); pinch seams to seal.
 Cut each roll into 12 slices.
 Cut side down, place into 2 greased 9x13-in. pans.
 Cover and let rise for about 30 minutes or until doubled.

 - Bake for 22-28 minutes at 350°.
 Rolls should be golden brown.
-Combine your water, butter and cinnamon In a small bowl.
+Combine your water, butter and pumpkin pie spice In a small bowl.
 Add powdered sugar and vanilla and beat until smooth.
 Spread over warm rolls.